Skip to content

 Investor-in-chief

 President Trump, along with family members, is engaging in other unprecedented practices that impact the economy and raise important issues about conflicts of interest.
-For years, Donald Trump and his sons, Don Jr and Eric, showed no interest and were even dismissive of artificial intelligence technologies as well as cryptocurrencies.
+For years, Donald Trump and his sons, Donald Jr. and Eric, showed no interest and were even dismissive of artificial intelligence technologies as well as cryptocurrencies.
 As recently as 2021, President Trump described cryptocurrency as a “scam.”
 But suddenly, Trump says he wants to make the United States the "crypto capital of the world."

 Why the sudden volte-face?
 Simple.
 The Trump family has discovered that “there is gold in them thar hills.”
-They have launched a family investment strategy beyond their traditional real estate and hotels portfolio, figuring out how to make a lot of money -- billions of dollars -- in AI and crypto investments.
+They have launched a family investment strategy beyond their traditional real estate and hotels portfolio, figuring out how to make a lot of money – billions of dollars – in AI and crypto investments.

-A few weeks after the White House loosened the Biden administration’s AI regulations, Don Jr. and Eric Trump invested a lot of money in a new company, American Data Centers Inc., which aims to build high-performance computing infrastructure to support AI, cloud computing, and cryptocurrency mining.
+A few weeks after the White House loosened the Biden administration’s AI regulations, Donald Jr. and Eric Trump invested a lot of money in a new company, American Data Centers Inc., which aims to build high-performance computing infrastructure to support AI, cloud computing, and cryptocurrency mining.
 This investment positions the Trump family to profit richly from government backing for targeted AI companies, including data center expansion.
 CBS reports that the Trump family's net worth has increased by $2.9 billion thanks to its various tech-related investments, which now reportedly represent nearly 40% of Donald Trump’s personal net worth.
 Trump, the Hotel King, is now the Crypto King.

-When you combine the Trump family’s self-interest with global tariffs and all the other factors outlined above, it adds to the overall picture that the Trump family is trying to exert a heavy-handed and self-interested role in fundamentally remaking the US economy.
+When you combine the Trump family’s self-interest with global tariffs and all the other factors outlined above, it adds to the overall picture that the Trump family is trying to exert a heavy-handed and self-interested role in fundamentally remaking the U.S. economy.
 President Trump is steeped in overlapping public and private roles like no previous president, with the potential for ethics breaches and even corruption at every turn.

 Steven Hill was policy director for the Center for Humane Technology, co-founder of FairVote and political reform director at New America.
 You can reach him on X @StevenHill1776.